storybookjs/react-native/docs/pages/basics/quick-start-guide/index.md

 * * *

-To learn more about what `getstorybook` command does, have a look at our [Slow Start Guide](/basics/slow-start-guide).
+To learn more about what `getstorybook` command does, have a look at our [Start Guide for React](/basics/slow-start-react) or [Start Guide for Vue](/basics/slow-start-vue).